 Hi, I am Ms. Diane, the Treatment Coordinator for The Senator Frank R. Lautenberg School (formally known has school 6).
 I am a mother of four beautiful children; 2 girls and 2 boys.
 I graduated from Dover Business Colleges in 2011, with my certification in Medical Billing and Coding.
-I also, have a license in Cosmetologist and Salon owner.
+I also have a license in Cosmetologist and Salon owner.
 I have been the Treatment Coordinator for the past 6 yrs.
 This has been a plus with all my experience to help the families at Senator Frank R. Lautenberg School.

 Nargish Akther, School 5

 My name is Nargish Akther.
 I was born in Bangladesh.
 I moved to the USA when I was in 6th grade.
 Moving to a new country and going to a new school was not easy especially when you barely spoke English, but I was very ambitious and hardworking.
 I never gave up and always tried my best.
 My hard work paid off when I graduated from William Paterson University in May 2015 with a bachelor degree in public health.
 I also minored in Psychology.
 I’m a Certified Nursing assistant also certified in first aid and CPR.
 I love to learn new things; I believe there’s always something new to learn.
-Therefore, I like participate in different programs.
+Therefore, I like to participate in different programs.
 Last year, I did my internship at OASIS.
-Oasis had given me chances to participate in seminars where they teach you about different topic such as preventing sports injuries in schools and medical emergencies.
+Oasis had given me chances to participate in seminars where they teach you about different topics such as preventing sports injuries in schools and medical emergencies.
 Also, at OASIS I had the privilege of working on nutrition’s idea for children age 5-10 years.
-I was able to organize lesson plans and activities related to nutrition for the after school program.
+I was able to organize lesson plans and activities related to nutrition for the after-school program.

 Victoria Vargas- Rivera, The Napier Academy

-Warm Greeting’s To All!
+Warm Greetings To All!